-287 See, for example, Alison McFarland, "Arctic Options: Why America Should Invest in a Future with China," National Interest, September 30, 2018.
+291 See, for example, Alison McFarland, "Arctic Options: Why America Should Invest in a Future with China," National Interest, September 30, 2018.

-could consider moving to suspend China's observer status on the Arctic Council288 as a punitive cost-imposing measure for unwanted Chinese actions in the South China Sea.289
+could consider moving to suspend China's observer status on the Arctic Council292 as a punitive cost-imposing measure for unwanted Chinese actions in the South China Sea.293 In February 2019, it was reported that the United States in 2018 had urged Denmark to finance airports that China had offered to build in Greenland, so as to counter China's attempts to increase its presence and influence there.294

 For Russia, the question of whether and how to respond to China's activities in the Arctic may pose particular complexities.
 On the one hand, Russia is promoting the NSR for use by others, in part because Russia sees significant economic opportunities in offering icebreaker escorts, refueling posts, and supplies to the commercial ships that will ply the waterway.
-In that regard, Russia presumably would welcome increased use of the route by ships moving between Europe and China.290 More broadly, Russia and China have increased their cooperation on security and other issues in recent years, in no small part as a means of balancing or countering the United States in international affairs, and Russian-Chinese cooperation in the Arctic can both reflect and contribute to that cooperation.291
+In that regard, Russia presumably would welcome increased use of the route by ships moving between Europe and China.
+More broadly, Russia and China have increased their cooperation on security and other issues in recent years, in no small part as a means of balancing or countering the United States in international affairs, and Russian-Chinese cooperation in the Arctic can both reflect and contribute to that cooperation.
+296